digihunch/korthweb/README.md

 Korthweb project provides two approaches to automatically deploy [Orthanc](https://www.orthanc-server.com/) on Kubernetes.
 Orthanc is an open-source application to ingest, store, display and distribute medical images.
 Korthweb is a sister project of [Orthweb](https://github.com/digihunch/orthweb), an deployment automation project for Orthanc on AWS EC2.

 ## Kubernetes Cluster
 For this project, we need a Kubernetes cluster.
-If you need guidance, refer to the instruction in the *[cluster](https://github.com/digihunch/korthweb/tree/main/cluster)* directory to build one first.
+If you need guidance, refer to *[real-quicK-cluster](https://github.com/digihunch/real-quicK-cluster)* project to provision one.
 A simple cluster as a playground only takes a couple commands to create.

 ## Deployment Approach
 In this project we explore two approaches for Orthanc deployment, along with a manual approach.
 Files required for each approach are stored in their own sub-directory with their instructions.
 The table below is an overview: